Summer of playGet involved

 Read more below on what Covid means for play streets.
 Click on the links below to jump to a topic.

+Many areas have already re-started play streets, or at least opened applications up (see list below).
 It is ultimately a judgment for each area to make, as play streets don’t always fit neatly into the guidance.
-The new road map states that from 17 May the rule of six will be dropped and gatherings of up to 30 people outdoors can take place.
+Currently in England, gatherings of up to 30 people can take place outdoors.
 It’s important to recognise that a play street is not an organised public event or even really a ‘gathering’ – it is simply a way for neighbours to make use of the public space on their doorstep.

-Whether you are resident, activist, council officer or community worker, one – two months is a very good amount of time to start preparing for a summer of play!
-Read on to find out how.
+Whether you are a resident, activist, council officer or community worker, you can contribute to a summer of play.

 As many people are feeding back to us: